 Furniture, equipment and tools

-Though we normally only select 1 or 2 artists per residency period, the apartment can accommodate up to 4-5 persons if needed.
-Therefore you are allowed to accommodate guests, though only with permission from your neighbour.
+Though we normally only accommodate 1 or 2 artists per apartment, the apartment can accommodate up to 4-5 persons if needed.
+Therefore you can invite guests, though only with permission from your co-artist (in case you’re sharing the apartment with another artist).

-The studio/bedrooms have two beds each and a working table.
-A spare mattress and an extra bed are also available.
+The studio/bedrooms have two beds each plus a working table (except in apartment 2, where the the other room is only for sleeping).
+Spare mattresses are also available.
 You are free to arrange the furniture in the apartment as you see fit, but please return the arrangement upon leaving.

-The kitchen is equipped with basic kitchenware and utensils, a stove with owen, a fridge/freezer, a microwave owen, a coffee pan and a water cooker.
+The kitchen is equipped with basic kitchenware and utensils, a stove with owen, a fridge/freezer, a microwave owen, a coffee pan/maker and a water cooker.

-Bedding and towels are in the bedroom and bathroom closets.
+Bedding and towels are in the closets.
 Please wash any bedding and towels you have used before you leave.
-Cleaning equipment, detergents etc should be stored in the bathroom and the closet next to the outer door.
+Cleaning equipment, detergents etc should be stored in the closet in the hallways.

-Note: Any bicycles, carriages (except our own), other tools and equipment elsewhere on the island are private property.
+Note: Any other bicycles, carriages or other tools and equipment elsewhere on the island are private property.
 You are not allowed to lend, use or move them unless you have an explicit permission.

 We have collected a small library of books on the topics of archipelago, maritime history, nature and art.
-They are available in our bookshelf.
+They are available in our bookshelf, located in apartment 1.
+Feel free to borrow them from your neighbour.

 Sauna and Laundry